sgostanyan/sg_entity_services/README.md

 # SG Entity Services

-SG Entity Services is a PHP api for dealing Drupal development.
+SG Entity Services is a Drupal service for dealing with Drupal entities.

 ## SgEntityStorageManager